pairinteraction/pairinteraction/doc/sphinx/development.rst

 TODOs
 -----

-- Why are the Note/Warning etc. boxes not ending on my local machine?
 - Why is the `mermaid` support not working in the `mermaid` test below on my local machine?
 The text is displayed, but the diagram is not rendered.
 - Move logic to find dependencies to the top-level `CMakeLists.txt` file
 - Do we need individual packages for python distributions or is flatpack enough?